Philip Knights, Baron Knights: Honours and awards

 Knights was awarded the Queen's Police Medal in 1964 and then appointed an Officer of the Order of the British Empire (OBE) in 1971.
 Knights was promoted to a Commander (CBE) in 1976 and knighted in 1980.
 He was Deputy Lieutenant of the West Midlands in 1985 and was created a life peer on 22 July 1987 as Baron Knights, of Edgbaston in the County of West Midlands.
 He sat as a crossbencher in the House of Lords until his death in 2014.

 Personal life

-Knights was vice-president of the Warwickshire County Cricket Club, the Birmingham County Scout Council and the Birmingham Federation of Clubs for Young People. and patron of the Police History Society.
-He had a considerable interest in classical music and became the patron of the British Police Symphony Orchestra from 1997 until his death.
+Knights was vice-president of the Warwickshire County Cricket Club, the Birmingham County Scout Council and the Birmingham Federation of Clubs for Young People, and patron of the Police History Society.
+He had a considerable interest in classical music and was the patron of the British Police Symphony Orchestra from 1997 until his death.
 The orchestra had been formed in 1989 by Police Constable Alexander Roe of West Midlands Police.